Photo Joergsam CC BY-SA 3.0

 What is the proposed solution to this issue?
 There’s talk of turning it into a national park—what does that mean?

-Prime Minister Edi Rama has discussed the river area as a ‘natural park.’
+Prime Minister Edi Rama has discussed the river area as a ‘nature park.’
 Why is that different from a national park, and why is the distinction important?